Understanding the Cultural and Economic Significance of SEO

 The customer is more likely to click on the first result that s/he sees; therefore, SEO is crucial for businesses to succeed.

-To understand the significance of SEO, it is important to review the history of search engines.
+To understand the significance of SEO, it is important to review not only the history of search engine optimization, but also the history of search engines.
 In the past two decades or so, the phrase “Google it” has become part of the Western cultural lexicon.

 In fact, the verb “to Google” was officially added to the dictionary in 2006.[3]